tien-tq200540/ProjectEuler-HackerRank/README.md

 # ProjectEuler-HackerRank
-Some ways to solve problems in ProjectEuler+ on HackerRank with C++
+Some ways to solve problems in ProjectEuler+ on HackerRank with:
+* C++11